aparx/plang/README.md

 to the language the registry is assigned to.
 The registry is allocated automatically within the default language constructor, that is done, whenever "English" is yet not cached and thus created.<br><br>
+In the lower paragraph we basically get the message `public-announce` out of the message content of the english language.<br>
+Then we transform the message using a `DataBinder` named `DataBindMap` that is created using `DataBindMap#index(Object[])`, which is replacing the message's placeholders based on their position in relation to the index positions of the arguments we pass into allocation method.

 ## Simple Wikis